 The orientation is self-paced and features articles, videos, and reflection questions.
 There is no need to write down your responses to the reflection questions unless it is helpful to your learning style.
 We won’t be collecting answers.
 There are also additional resources at the end of each unit; reading or watching these will take you beyond the two-hour estimate and the scope of what we are requiring, but can be very helpful for further learning.
 Feel free to save the orientation link and re-visit resources as you incorporate them into your own working practice.

 Please begin with the introductory note from Michael Bobbitt.
-At the end of the orientation page, you must fill out the google form to certify that you have completed this orientation.
+At the end of the orientation page, you must fill out the Microsoft Form to certify that you have completed this orientation.

 Thank you for joining us in keeping Round House a safe place to work for everyone.